Do I Have Pink Eye Quiz

 1. Do you have eye redness?

-2. Do you have a viral illness?
+2. Do you also have a viral illness?

-3. Have you been exposed to someone with a viral illness or someone who has pink eye?
+3. Have you been exposed to someone who has pink eye?

 5. Do you have discharge from your eye?